 Even so, you want to get in touch with them and make sure.
 If it won't suffice, they should be able to give you some alternatives.

-How to Get a Copy of Your High School Diploma to Show to an Employer
+How to Get a New Copy of Your High School Diploma to Show to an Employer

-Are you wondering how to get a copy of your high school diploma to show an employer?
+If the above didn't work.. are you still wondering how to get a copy of your high school diploma to show an employer?
 The process isn't too hard if you know who to contact.

 It's only a matter of filling out a few forms and paying a fee.
 You'll be able to get a copy of your diploma in your hand in no time and start your new career.